top of page

 In the private sector, his primary aim over a number of years has been the development of a unique island research capability which not only benchmarks economic, social, and environmental strategies but also monitors resilience and best practice.
 He has given presentations on these subjects at several international events and to a number of global organisations.

-Chris is a Member of CHATHAM HOUSE - the Royal Institute of International Affairs.
+Chris is a Member of CHATHAM HOUSE - The Royal Institute of International Affairs.

 Complementary skills are provided by Angus who is a qualified Chartered Accountant and deeply involved over a thirty year period in island accounting, financial planning, and training.
 Many of his clients are wholly reliant upon the continuing economic success of an island and, therefore, Angus has to be very aware of the impact that any change in this position can have on the local business environment.